Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Experiments

-\textbf{Normalization techniques.} We further compare our methods to some normalization techniques (\ie, MN \citep{deecke2018mode} and MBN \citep{Xie2020intriguing}).
-MN extends BN to more than a single mean and variance, detects the modes of the data, and then normalize samples that share common features.
-For MBN, since manually selecting the BN branch is infeasible in the adversarial setting, we add a 2-way gated sub-network to each MBN block.
+{\textbf{Normalization techniques.}} We further compare our methods to existing normalization techniques, including MN and MBN.
+MN extends BN to more than a single mean and variance, detects the modes of the data, and then normalizes samples that share common features.
+MBN includes two BN branches for clean and adversarial examples respectively.
+Since manually selecting the BN branch is infeasible in the adversarial setting, we add a 2-way gated sub-network to each MBN block.
+We also evaluate the original MBN that only uses the clean BN during inference, which shows weak robustness (see Section \ref{sec:ablation_study}).